WVURAIL/dspira/categories/horn-construction/index.md

 layout: catpag
 category: Horn Construction
 lead: The antenna itself, built from insulation board, lumber, and a can from the paint aisle.
+meta_description: "Build a DSPIRA horn antenna and stand.
+Follow the construction sequence, assemble the can antenna, and explore alternative telescope designs."
 ---

 The horn is the telescope.
 It is a pyramidal sheet-metal antenna on a wooden